dragonflydb/documentation/docs/command-reference/strings/setrange.md

 "Hello\x00\x00\x00\x00Redis"
 ```

-Here, the string is expanded with null bytes to accommodate the value "Redis" starting at offset 10, making the final string length 15.
+Note that the string is expanded with null bytes to accommodate the value `"Redis"` starting at offset 10, making the final string length 15.

 ### Overwriting Only Part of a String